vifjs/vif/wiki/concepts/lifecycle.md

 # Lifecycle

-The life cycle of a Vif component when it's found in DOM is as follows:
+The life cycle of a Vif component when it's found in DOM is as follows (resume) :

 -   create the `datas` property
 -   execute the `connectedCallback` function